-As part of the borough wide Getting About programme, Bournemouth Borough Council tagged over 700 bikes in partnership with Dorset Police to tackle cycle theft in Bournemouth.
-More information about our next programme of Bike Tagging events will be announced soon.
+As part of the borough wide Getting About programme, Bournemouth Borough Council have tagged over 700 bikes in partnership with Dorset Police to tackle cycle theft in Bournemouth.

 Breeze| is the biggest programme ever to get more women into riding bikes for fun.
 The aim is to help thousands of women feel confident and comfortable about going on a ride.

 Sustrans| is a charity that enables people to travel by foot, bike or public transport for more of the journeys we make every day.
 Sustrans works in over 1,400 schools, helping more than 380,000 children cycle safely to school.

 Bournemouth's Sustrans Bike It officer works with schools in the area to encourage active travel to school.

 As part of the Bournemouth Partnership a Cycling Forum has been established to progress cycling issues in Bournemouth and also consider wider cycling issues.
 The forum is independent of the Council but Councillors and Officers with highway responsibilities attend the forum together with representatives from local cycle groups, the Police and anyone else interested - the group is open to all.